 Time for another #TBT!
 On the second Thursday of each month, we’ll release a past celeb cover story from our print-only archives.
-For this first round, we’re throwin’ it back to spring 2016 with Chloe and Halle.
+For this second round, we’re throwin’ it back to spring 2016 with Chloe and Halle.

 By Andréa Butler| Photographed by Mason Poole